redbadger/crux/examples/weather/ARCHITECTURE.md

 5. **UI Update**: Weather data for current location is displayed

 ## Notable Design Decisions
-- **Crux Pattern**: All business logic and state are in Rust, making the app portable to other platforms (Android, Web, etc.) with minimal changes.
+- **Domain-Oriented Structure**: Code organized by business domains for better maintainability
-- **UniFFI & Crux Typegen**: Automated, type-safe FFI bindings reduce boilerplate and errors.
+- **Crux Pattern**: All business logic and state are in Rust
-- **Native Platform APIs**: Uses CoreLocation on iOS for location services, keeping platform-specific integrations idiomatic.
+- **UniFFI & Crux Typegen**: Automated, type-safe FFI bindings
-- **Effect System**: Side effects (HTTP, storage, location) are declared in Rust but executed on the platform, ensuring testability and separation of concerns.
+- **Centralized Configuration**: API keys and endpoints managed in `shared/src/config.rs`
-- **Automatic Location Weather**: App intelligently fetches weather for user's current location when available and permitted.
+- **Native Platform APIs**: Uses CoreLocation on iOS for location services
-- **Permission Handling**: Platform-native permission flows with graceful fallbacks when location is unavailable.
+- **Effect System**: Side effects declared in Rust but executed on platform
-- **Testing**: Rust logic is unit tested independently of the UI; UI can be tested with Xcode tools.
+- **Testing**: Comprehensive testing at domain level

 ## Platform-Specific Implementation